Gianatmaja/FastAPI-Cloud-App-for-Income-Prediction/README.md

 ![CD Steps After CI](https://github.com/Gianatmaja/fastapi-cloud-app/blob/main/screenshots/continuous_deployment.png)

-For more information, refer to the [GitHub Actions documentation](https://docs.github.com/en/actions).
+For more information on GitHub Actions, refer to the [GitHub Actions documentation](https://docs.github.com/en/actions).

 ## ML Model Building
 An XGBoost model was trained on the Census Bureau Dataset, obtained from the UCL ML Repository, to predict whether a person's annual income is over or under $50K.
 More details on the model (as well as the EDA, training, and model fairness assessment process) can be found in the [model card](https://github.com/Gianatmaja/fastapi-cloud-app/blob/main/xgboost_model_card.md).

-The data and model files are version-controlled using DVC.
-For more information, refer to the [DVC documentation](https://dvc.org/doc).
+The data and model-related (label encoder, scaler, and model pkl) files are version-controlled using DVC.
+The metadata for these files can be found inside `data/` and `model/`.

+For more information on DVC, refer to the [DVC documentation](https://dvc.org/doc).

 ## API Creation & Deployment
 The API is built using FastAPI, using the codes found in `main.py`.
 A snippet of the automatically-generated documentation by FastAPI can be found below.